ppjk1/conference-central/README.md

     - Does not return rating info, just the sorted SessionForm objects.

     - For sessions with equal popularity, will return the sessions in the order they appear in the `Session.query()` results.

+    - For testing, note that even a single session saved to a single user's wishlist meets the minimum requirements for a popular session.
+This is an extreme case, but one a tester may encounter when the app is not yet populated with much data or user profiles.

 ****